-People don't build connections with businesses, they build connections with humans.
+People don’t build connections with businesses, they build connections with humans.
 A company that displays nothing more than logos, text, and stock images appears lifeless and unrelatable.
-But by sharing photographs of the living, breathing people behind your business, you present a more personal side that customers can identify with.
+By sharing photographs of the living, breathing people behind your business, you present a more personal side that customers can identify with.

 When you hear “headshot” or “corporate portrait”, you might envision an expensively dressed professional in front of a solid background, looking directly at the camera with a megawatt smile.

-While traditional portraits like these are very common - especially in more formal businesses - they aren’t the only style of headshot taken.
-Your portrait style should be consistent with your brand personality and the image you want to exude.
+While traditional portraits like these are very common – especially in more formal businesses – they aren’t the only style of headshot taken.
+Your portrait style should be consistent with your brand personality and the industry of your business.

 If you’re still rockin’ a headshot from 10 years ago, it’s time for a new one.
 Your headshot shouldn’t be of a younger version of yourself.
 We strongly recommend retaking your photo every 2 years to keep things up to date.